It's the possibility of having a dream come true that makes life interesting- Paulo Coelho

 Mine was my career and more specifically, a particularly special training program that would launch me into it.

-In 2012, I was a year out of University, unhappy, directionless and pained by the lack of contribution I was making to the world.
+I was a year out of University, unhappy, directionless and pained by the lack of contribution I was making to the world.

-Graduating from University had been such an exciting experience.
+Graduating had been such an exciting experience.
 I knew that there was so much more possibility and experience to be had outside of the confines of a Nottingham library.
 However, a year later I found myself slowly slipping into the grips of depression.
 I had a job, I'd been to Peru and I'd taken up adult figure skating.
 Sounds great, right?
 It's not that I was ungrateful, it's just that I knew there was something missing and I realised that I had started living a life that didn't align with who I really was.

 I became miserable and lost.